Fibroids

 Relationship to the uterine cavity

-This information is essential for choosing the right treatment.
+This information is essential for choosing the most appropriate treatment.

-In some cases, a hysteroscopy may be recommended if a fibroid is affecting the uterine lining — particularly when bleeding or fertility is a concern.
+In some cases, a hysteroscopy may be recommended, particularly when a fibroid is affecting the uterine lining and contributing to bleeding or fertility issues.

-My training in advanced pelvic ultrasound (ASUM DDU) ensures fibroids are mapped accurately so treatment can be planned precisely.
+I use advanced pelvic ultrasound to map fibroids accurately so that treatment can be planned carefully and effectively.

 Treatment options